stackitcloud/terraform-provider-stackit/docs/resources/affinity_group.md

 ### Policies

-* `hard-affinity`- All instances/servers launched in this group will be hosted on the same compute node.
+* `hard-affinity`- All servers launched in this group will be hosted on the same compute node.

-* `hard-anti-affinity`- All instances/servers launched in this group will be hosted on different compute nodes.
+* `hard-anti-affinity`- All servers launched in this group will be hosted on different compute nodes.

-* `soft-affinity`- All instances/servers launched in this group will be hosted on the same compute node if possible, but if not possible they still will be scheduled instead of failure.
+* `soft-affinity`- All servers launched in this group will be hosted on the same compute node if possible, but if not possible they still will be scheduled instead of failure.

-* `soft-anti-affinity`- All instances/servers launched in this group will be hosted on different compute nodes if possible, but if not possible they still will be scheduled instead of failure.
+* `soft-anti-affinity`- All servers launched in this group will be hosted on different compute nodes if possible, but if not possible they still will be scheduled instead of failure.

 ~> This resource is in beta and may be subject to breaking changes in the future.
 Use with caution.
 See our [guide](https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs/guides/opting_into_beta_resources) for how to opt-in to use beta resources.